-Keep a camera handy for the 30 giant, creatively painted sunfish that decorate this popular resort town.
+Keep a camera handy for the 150 sailboat sculptures, murals and utility wraps that decorate this popular resort town.
 Browse for gifts at Red Willow, find a new fabric at Red Pine Quilt Shop, or pick up something one-of-a-kind at Sulaine’s Antiques.

 As home to one of the nation’s biggest country music events—the three-day WE Fest, held each summer—Detroit Lakes is also the perfect place to snag a superfan T-shirt.

 Artistic gifts and vibrant interpretations of Red River Valley landscapes are on display at the Rourke Art Museum in a historic former post office.
 To tap into the area’s Scandinavian roots, head to the Hjemkomst Center.
 Tucked into an oxbow of the Red River, the iconic museum was built around a replica Viking ship that sailed to Norway in 1982, and offers a gift shop rich with cookbooks, history books and crafts.